 How to retain your hourly workers

 What would you do if the bulk of your entry-level, hourly workers planned to quit within the next year?
-Moreover, half of the 1,200 young adults surveyed in entry-level occupations stated their intention, and less than a quarter were extremely satisfied with their jobs.
+Well, half of the 1,200 young adults surveyed in entry-level occupations stated their intention, and less than a quarter were extremely satisfied with their jobs.
 That is costly for a business.
-Depending on the function, turnover might cost up to 200 percent of an employee’s annual compensation.
-Based on voluntary turnover rates and annual replacement costs, entry-level turnover costs billions of dollars each year in businesses such as retail, customer service, and hospitality.

 These factors can contribute to worsening retention and decrease your company’s ROI.
 So, how should you go about achieving these goals?
 How can you effectively reduce turnover and build a strong team of engaged hourly workers?
-Here are some more significant measures you can take to get started.
-Let’s look at them:

-Several strategies ensure that your hourly workers are adequately compensated in the workplace.
-First, ensure that the wage represents the cost of living in your area.
-Examine the average base compensation for comparable positions in comparable companies.
-According to a 2017 Harvard Business Review study, a 10% increase in base income correlates to a 1.5 percent rise in the likelihood that a worker will stay with the present employer.
+According to a 2017 Harvard Business Review study, a 10% increase in base income correlates to a 1.5% rise in the likelihood that a worker will stay with the present employer.
 This parameter gets increasingly important as your firm grows in size.
-If you throw in a one percent increase in the likelihood of an employee staying at a company of 10,000 people, you’re talking about hundreds of employees yearly.
+If you throw in a 1% increase in the likelihood of an employee staying at a company of 10,000 people, you’re talking about hundreds of employees yearly.

 A flexible workplace is becoming increasingly widespread as the world shifts toward a more remote workforce.
 Companies recognize that if they abandon the rigid Monday-Friday, 9-5 workweek and give options such as a shorter work week with longer days, flexible hours, job sharing, tasks can be completed faster and better.
 Consequently, consider polling your staff to see what might work for both sides of your business.